-Power and authority in certain areas is specifically reserved to the Board, consistent with its function as outlined above.
+Power and authority in certain areas is specifically reserved to the board, consistent with its function as outlined above.
 These areas include:

-- (a) composition of the Board itself including the appointment and removal of Directors; - (b) oversight of the Group, including its control and accountability system; - (c) appointment and removal of senior management and the company secretary; - (d) reviewing and overseeing systems of risk management and internal compliance and control, codes of ethics and conduct, and legal and statutory compliance; - (e) monitoring senior management's performance and implementation of strategy; - (f) approving and monitoring financial and other reporting; and - (g) monitoring the operation of committees.
+- (a) composition of the board itself including the appointment and removal of directors; - (b) oversight of the Group, including its control and accountability system; - (c) appointment and removal of senior management and the company secretary; - reviewing and overseeing systems of risk management and internal compliance and control, codes of ethics and conduct, and legal and statutory compliance; - (e) monitoring senior management's performance and implementation of strategy; - (f) approving and monitoring financial and other reporting; and - (g) monitoring the operation of committees.

-The Board held 13 Board meetings during the year.
-The number of meetings of the Company's Board of Directors and of each Board committee held during the year ended 30 June 2020, and the number of meetings attended by each Director is disclosed in the Directors' Report section of the Annual Report.
+The board held 12 board meetings during the year.
+The number of meetings of the Company's board of directors and of each board committee held during the year ended 30 June 2019, and the number of meetings attended by each director is disclosed in the Directors' Report on page 28 of the Annual Report.